About

 JOSH DAVIDSON

-In Houston, where he has practiced corporate law since 1985.
-Josh has been a member of the board of directors of the Houston Zoo since 2016 and has served on the Houston Zoo’s Conservation Committee since 2007 and Governance Committee since 2020.
-Josh is also on the board of directors of the Center for Conservation Peacebuilding, a global leader in conservation conflict transformation.
-Josh also serves on the Board of Trustees and Finance Committee of the Houston Grand Opera.
-Josh and his wife Mindy have enjoyed numerous conservation-minded trips, including to Africa (3 trips), the Galapagos Islands, Churchill in Manitoba (polar bears), Yellowstone and Panama, many of these with the Houston Zoo.
+Josh lives in Houston, where he has practiced corporate law at Baker Botts since 1985.
+Josh has been a member of the board of directors of the Houston Zoo since 2016.
+He Chairs the Houston Zoo’s Community-Based Conservation Committee and serves on the Houston Zoo's Governance Committee.
+Josh also serves on the Board of Directors and Finance Committee and Governance Committee of the Houston Grand Opera.
+Josh and his wife Mindy have enjoyed numerous conservation-minded trips, including to Africa (4 trips), the Galapagos Islands, Churchill in Manitoba (polar bears), Yellowstone and Panama.

 RODRICK (RICK) BARONGI